CharalamposPapakonstantinou/jobscraping/README.md

 # Job Scraping from LinkedIn

-Job Scraping from LinkedIn using Selinium and saving the data in an excel file.
+Job Scraping from LinkedIn using Selenium and saving the data in an excel file.

 Information scraped & saved: